albanyan/counterhate_reply/README.md

 # Mitigating the Risks of Counterhate Replies on Social Media

-This repository contains the corpus and code of the [*SEM-23](https://sites.google.com/view/starsem2023/accepted-papers?authuser=0) (co-located with [ACL 2023](https://acl.swoogo.com/ACL2023/)) paper "Not All Counterhate Tweets Elicit the Same Replies: A Fine-Grained Analysis."
+This repository contains the corpus and code of the *SEM-2023 paper "Not All Counterhate Tweets Elicit the Same Replies: A Fine-Grained Analysis."
 Authors: Abdullah Albanyan, Ahmed Hassan, and Eduardo Blanco.
 <br />
 [[paper link](https://aclanthology.org/2023.starsem-1.8/)]